2025 ANNUAL REPORT

 All Centers have been equipped with new ADA-compliant pool lifts, ensuring safe and independent access to aquatic facilities for individuals with disabilities.

-The new Community Room at the Thomas M. Menino YMCA, made possible through the generous support of Holly McGrath and The Highland Partners Charitable Fund, serves as a multigenerational hub for connection, learning and growth.
+The new Community Room at the Thomas M. Menino YMCA, made possible through the generous support of Holly McGrath and the Highland Partners Charitable Fund, serves as a multigenerational hub for connection, learning and growth.

 In 2025 we continued our commitment to facility improvements by continuing to update our spaces and provide enhancements that will allow our YMCAs to meet the needs of the future.